 Reading Time: < 1 minute The Schiffshebewerk Niederfinow was completed in 1934 and is part of the Haavel-Oder waterway connecting the Elbe and Oder river basins.
 The waterway begins in Berlin at the Spandau lock and opens into the West Oder at the border area between Poland and Germany.
 Watching ships being raised and lowered in this ship elevator is amazing.
 A true engineering marvel.

-Reading Time: 2 minutes Take a tour of of the Yuantong Temple, considered the most famous Buddhist temple in Kunming, Yunnan Province, China.
+Reading Time: < 1 minute Take a tour of the Yuantong Temple, considered the most famous Buddhist temple in Kunming, Yunnan Province, China.
 Unlike other Buddhist temples into which you ascend, Yuantong is unique in that you enter into the temple grounds from above and descend from the city streets along a garden path and into the center, a large pond with wondrous stone bridges and surrounded by magnificent buildings.

 Reading Time: 2 minutes Wander in the Stone Forest of Yunnan, China with us and marvel at the strange and wonderful limestone formations, many looking like petrified trees.
 Hidden and winding passages, spires, and more.
 Parts of the Stone Forest are recognized as a UNESCO World Heritage Site.